-The Ethernet MAC address that the modem router uses on the Internet port.
-Some ISPs register the MAC address of the network interface card in your computer when your account is first opened.
-They accept traffic only from the MAC address of that computer.

-This feature allows your modem router to use your computer's MAC address (also called cloning).
+Field Description Get Automatically from ISP Your ISP uses DHCP to assign your DNS servers.
+Your ISP automatically assigns this address.
+Use These DNS Servers If you know that your ISP does not automatically transmit DNS addresses to the modem router during login, select this option and enter the IP address of your ISP primary DNS server.
+If secondary and tertiary DNS server addresses are available, enter them also.
+Router MAC Address at the modem router uses on the Internet port.
+Some ISPs register the MAC e card in your computer when your account is first opened.
+They accept traffic that computer.
+This feature allows your moder m router to use your computer's MAC address (also called cloning).
 Use Default Address Use the default MAC address.
 Use Computer MAC Address The modem router captures and uses the MAC address of the computer that you are now using.
 You must use the one computer that is registered by the ISP.
 Use This MAC Address Enter the MAC address that you want to use.
 By default, the field displays the MAC address of the Internet port.
-DHCP Options Vendor Class Identifier String (option 60) Enter the vendor class identifier (VCI) string, as indicated by your ISP.
-If your ISP did not provide you with a VCI string, leave this field blank.
-Client Identifier String (option 61) Enter the client identifier (client ID) string, as indicated by your ISP.
-If your ISP did not provide you with a client ID string, leave this field blank.
+DHCP Options Vendor Class Identifier String Enter the vendor class identifier (VCI) string, as indicated by your ISP. (option 60) If your ISP did not provide you with a VCI string, leave this field blank.
+Client Identifier String (option Enter the client identifier (client ID) string, as indicated by your ISP.
+[61) If your ISP did not provide you with a client ID string, leave this field blank.

-If the NETGEAR website does not display within one minute, see Troubleshoot the Internet Connection on page 259.
+If the NETGEAR website does not display within one minute, see Troubleshoot the Internet Connection on page 203.

-Specify a VDSL Connection With a Login Requirement and PPPoE Service
+Specify a VDSL Connection With a Login and PPPoE Service